tuneshverma/product-detection-in-a-shelf-of-store/README.md

 There are a total of 8732 priors defined for the SSD300!

-According to the problem statement given to implement a single shot object detector with only “one” anchor box per feature-map cell .
+Detection with only “one” anchor box per feature-map cell .

 I made the required changes.